edgio-docs/edgio-docs/src/guides/v7/security/security_applications.md

     </Callout>

 7. Optional.
-Select an [API security configuration](/guides/security/api_security#api-security-administration) through which production traffic will be screened and determine how threats identified by it are handled.
+Select an [API Security ruleset](/guides/security/api_security#api-security-ruleset-administration) through which production traffic will be screened and determine how threats identified by it are handled.

     1. From the **Rules** section, click **API Security Rule**.
-    2. From the **Production API Security Rule** option, select the desired API security rule.
+    2. From the **Production API Security Rule** option, select the desired API Security ruleset.
-    3. From the **Action type** option, determine how threats identified by the access rule selected in step 7.2 will be handled (i.e., block, alert, redirect, or send a custom response).
+    3. From the **Action type** option, determine how threats identified by the API Security ruleset selected in step 7.2 will be handled (i.e., block, alert, redirect, or send a custom response).

         [Learn more.](#enforcement)

 8. Optional.
-[Audit production traffic](#threat-detection) using a new API security rule.
+[Audit production traffic](#threat-detection) using a new API Security ruleset.

     1. From the **Rules** section, click **API Security Rule**.
-    2. From the **Audit API Security Rule** option, select the desired API Security rule.
+    2. From the **Audit API Security Rule** option, select the desired API Security ruleset.

     <Callout type="info">

-      Filter the **Threats** tab of the **Security** dashboard by the above API Security rule or the `audit` profile type to track detected threats.
+      Filter the **Threats** tab of the **Security** dashboard by the above API Security ruleset or the `audit` profile type to track detected threats.

     </Callout>